BenSzaj/BenSzaj.github.io/_posts/2025-11-11-What-is-a-Fair-Price-PNN?.markdown

 As an alternative, the estimations shown in the above plot can be quantified in the form of a bar chart.
 In the chart below, I quantify today's price relative to the estimated fair-value distribution in units of standard deviation above the mean for each fund shown (ticker in parenthesis).
 As an example, `Large Growth` is `2.2` standard deviations above the mean for the given Return on Equity.
 This is expensive, and indicates that for the given Return on Equity `Large Growth` has a lower Price-to-Book ratio roughly 97.5% of the time.
 Alternatively, `Small Value` is only `0.3` standard deviations above the mean.
 This is about fairly priced for the given Return on Equity.

 ![Predictions BarChart Vanguard]({{ site.url }}/Figures/BayesByBackProp/Predictions_BarChart_Vanguard.png)

-Summary:

-* I have conducted a preliminary investigation of the `Price-to-Book` value of mutual funds versus various other mutual fund characteristics and macroeconomic variables.
-* A preliminary analysis conducted with `XGBoost` indicates that the `Return on Equity` explains the most variance of the 62 tested `feature` variables.
-* To further elucidate the relationship between `Return on Equity` and `Price-to-Book` I have employed a `probabilsitic neural network` to compute the distribution of `Price-to-Book` given `Return on Equity` which best represents the available historical data.
-* While imperfect, the outcome of this analysis agrees with intuition in that investments with a higher Return on Equity command a higher `Price-to-Book`.
-* The trained model can subsequently be applied to today's data to gain insight into prices relative to book today as compared to history for a fixed `Return on Equity`.
-* This preliminary analysis suggests that `Large Cap Growth` stocks are historically expensive, being less expensive roughly 97.5% of the time.
-Similarly, `Small Cap Value` stocks are close to fairly priced, suggesting favorable possible future investment.

 <!--
 #You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.